smatysik/code-assessment-web/README.md

 ### New Components

 - CartControl.js: accepts a value and modify function as props; implements decrement/increment functionality on top of the modify function prop.
+Cart renders CartControl based on the width of the component to improve layout behavior.

 ## Task 3